-Spurs took a huge step towards sealing Champions League qualification on Sunday with a 2-1 win over their north London rivals at White Hart Lane.
+Spurs took a huge step towards sealing Champions League qualification on Sunday with a 2-1 win over their north London rival at White Hart Lane.

 "This is why we play football," he told the club's official website.
 "It's a tough week, a tough season, actually.

-The 25-year-old went on to reveal that he now understands the importance of the north London derby following his first taste of the rivalry at White Hart Lane last week.
+The 25-year-old went on to reveal that he now understands the importance of the north London derby following his first win over Arsenal since joining the club.

 "We said don't concede an early goal in the second half like at [Manchester] United, but we're a very strong team, we can play compact and we showed that again."